almereyda/awesome-starred/README.md

 - [elixir-lang/ex_doc](https://github.com/elixir-lang/ex_doc) - ExDoc produces HTML and EPUB documentation for Elixir projects
 - [antonmi/flowex](https://github.com/antonmi/flowex) - Flow-Based Programming framework for Elixir
 - [factor18/flo](https://github.com/factor18/flo) - Flow based programming for elixir
-- [bonfire-networks/bonfire-app](https://github.com/bonfire-networks/bonfire-app) - Bonfire - a federated social network for individuals and communities to design, operate and control their own digital lives.
-This is a sample Bonfire app, which contains several flavours you can choose from, each mostly made up of config and a set of extensions (which live in separate repos)
+- [bonfire-networks/bonfire-app](https://github.com/bonfire-networks/bonfire-app) - Bonfire - a federated network for individuals and communities to design, operate and control their own digital lives.
+This is a sample Bonfire app, which contains several flavours you can choose from, each mostly made up of config and a set of extensions (which all are in separate repos)
 - [phoenixframework/phoenix](https://github.com/phoenixframework/phoenix) - Peace of mind from prototype to production
 - [plausible/analytics](https://github.com/plausible/analytics) - Simple, open-source, lightweight (&lt; 1 KB) and privacy-friendly web analytics alternative to Google Analytics.
 - [openEngiadina/cpub](https://github.com/openEngiadina/cpub) - A semantic ActivityPub server.
 This is a mirror of our GitLab repository.